JamesNewton/HybridDiskEncoder/README.md

 However,
 1. it can NOT be run under wine<br>
 https://appdb.winehq.org/objectManager.php?sClass=application&iId=16168
 2. And the need for a frontend is removed by a little digital filtering and using PWM to control the brightness of the LEDs.

+The original PSoC Firmware is in the "Firmware" folder

 **PiPico!** Happily, it turns out the PiPico is perfectly capable.
 The A2D is less able, but for a first version, it's perfectly able, and less complex.
+It's easy to program via [Wokwi.com](https://wokwi.com/) or Arduino IDE via the [Earle Philhower](https://github.com/earlephilhower/arduino-pico) board support files.

-The original PSoC Firmware is in the "Firmware" folder, the new Pi Pico Arduino code is in the .ino file in the home directory.
+See the [HybridEncoder.ino](https://github.com/JamesNewton/HybridDiskEncoder/blob/master/HybridEncoder.ino) file in the home directory.

 ## Building the Firmware
-**IDE:** Just the current Arduino IDE or https://wokwi.com/
+**IDE:** Just the current Arduino IDE the [Earle Philhower](https://github.com/earlephilhower/arduino-pico) board support files or https://wokwi.com/

 ## Single Track Grey Code